KWIPPED/approve-woocommerce-integration-plugin/readme.txt

 == Description ==

-APPROVE by KWIPPED provides businesses with a network of finance lenders specialized in b2b transactions.
-It add the needed AJAX capabilities to wordpress to get an instant finance rate for the total in the current woocommerce cart.
-Rather than providing a finished front end button, it provides web designers with the ability to add finance rate information in any tag or place in any existing page.
+The APPROVE Woocommerce integration plugin provides a methodology for Wordpress developers to add the APPROVE lender network finance rates, lease cart, and lease application functionality into Woocommerce product pages and cart.

+Each Woocommerce cart implementation is unique to each site, so instead of providing a single solution that may not work for your site, we addressed the crux of the problem and created resources for Wordpress developers.
+Users of the APPROVE Woocommerce integration plugin will be able to customize its look and location as needed by the site.

 == Installation ==

-Download the plugin from the dist folder at  https://github.com/KWIPPED/woocommerce-approve-plugin.
+Download the plugin from the dist folder at  https://github.com/KWIPPED/approve-woocommerce-integration-plugin.

 1. Visit the Plugins page of your Wordpress instance and click on "Add New"
-1. Click on "Uoload Plugin" and point to the recently downloaded woocommerce-approve-plugin.php file
+1. Click on "Uoload Plugin" and point to the recently downloaded approve-woocommerce-integration-plugin.php file

-More informatinon on how to integrate it into your Worpress site is available at https://github.com/KWIPPED/woocommerce-approve-plugin.
+More informatinon on how to integrate it into your Worpress site is available at https://github.com/KWIPPED/approve-woocommerce-integration-plugin.

 == Frequently Asked Questions ==

 Please visit https://github.com/KWIPPED/woocommerce-approve-plugin.

 == Changelog ==
-= 1.5.6 =
-* Changed searach of product pricing in structured data on page.

-= 1.5.5 =
-* Added version to Javascript.

-= 1.5.4 =
-* Code cleanup.

-= 1.5.3 =
-* Documentation update.

-= 1.5.2 =
-* Hardened access to structured data to protect from other plugins on the page.

-= 1.5.1 =
-* Changed strategy on tracking cart and products on the page.

-= 1.5.0 =
-* Created simple/variable product buttons.
-Also, changed strategy on inclusion of javascript.

-= 1.4.0 =
-* Stable release.

-= 1.3.9 =
-* Updated plugin for naming consistency.

-= 1.3.8 =
-* Added settings page.

-= 1.3.7 =
+= 2.0.0 =
 * The first publically avaialble version.